Welcome to The Arts at BGSU!

-Comprised of the School of Art, the College of Musical Arts, the Department of Theatre & Film, and the Creative Writing program, The Arts at BGSU function as an interdisciplinary unit, fostering a culture of creativity on our campus and in our community.
+Comprising the College of Musical Arts, the School of Art, the Department of Theatre & Film and the Creative Writing Program, The Arts at BGSU function as an interdisciplinary unit, promoting a culture of creativity both on our campus and in our community.